 Wheaton has been known as a heavy silver play for quite some time now.
 And although it does still have plenty of exposure to silver (which is why it is on this list), it's diversifying into gold.

-The company has 24 mines in operation and another 8 under development with many high quality partners.
+The company has 21 mines in operation and another 13 under development with many high-quality partners.

 If silver and gold were to rise, Wheaton would likely follow.
 But the best part about it is as a streamer, the company wouldn't be exposed to the extra risks that a miner is.

 Wheaton's dividend approach is also a very unique one.
 This is a silver stock that does not have a set quarterly dividend.
 Instead, the dividend is tied to cash flows.
 The more Wheaton generates, the more it will return to shareholders.
-This is why in the chart below, Wheaton's dividend seems to be all over the place.
+This is why Wheaton's dividend is all over the place.

 The company aims to distribute 30% of the previous four quarters of operating cash flow as a dividend.
-As long as Wheaton's cash flows are positive, you will receive some sort of dividend.
-Which, makes it one of the more reliable dividends in the industry.
+As long as Wheaton's cash flows are positive, you will receive a dividend.
+Which makes it one of the more reliable dividends in the industry.

 Overall, these 3 Canadian silver stocks should provide a variety of options

-Be aware that when you invest in a silver stock like this, you're relying heavily on the price of silver.
+Be aware that when you invest in a silver producer like First Majestic or Silvercorp, you're relying heavily on the price of silver.
 Not so much Wheaton Precious Metals as with its streaming capability it is likely to be less volatile.
-But with the other two, if silver dips or rises, they will likely follow.
+But with the other two, they will likely follow if silver dips or rises.

-If you're going to invest in silver stocks, you have to do so with a long term mentality and be able to withstand the ebbs and flows of the commodity markets in general.
-These stocks are not for the faint of heart, and will be subject to large volatility as you can see in most of these price charts.
+Suppose you're going to invest in silver stocks.
+In that case, you have to do so with a long-term mentality and withstand the general ebbs and flows of the commodity markets.
+These stocks are not for the faint of heart and will be subject to large volatility.

 What is all the buzz with Cineplex?
 Cineplex has some of the highest short interest in Canada.